DiegoLopezInc/ITCS-6166_Group_8_Project/README.md

 5. **Testing**: Synthetic financial traffic is injected, and all three mechanisms are benchmarked for latency, fairness, and throughput.
 Results are displayed on the dashboard, including a real-time leaderboard for trading bots.
 6. **Visualization**: The Flask-based dashboard, not working as intendend.

+### 6.2 Notebook Visualization

+The notebook `results_visualization.ipynb` provides a visual analysis of the results from the benchmarking experiments.
+This is the best place to go to get an overview of the results from this project.

 ---

 ### 7. References